 …all help improve search engine visibility while making content more usable.

-This isn’t theoretical — websites that embrace accessibility often perform better in organic search, attract more traffic, and reduce bounce rates.
-When content is easier to access, it’s also easier to find, share, and use.
+Websites that embrace accessibility often perform better in organic search, attract more traffic, and reduce bounce rates.
+When content is easier to access, it’s also easier to find, share, and use, boosting your brand’s visibility and engagement.

 6. Create more inclusive workplaces